lithdew/flatend/README.md

 $ npm install flatend
 ```

-Write a function that describes how we want to handle incoming requests for the service `hello_world`.
+Write a function to handle incoming requests for the service `hello_world`.

 ```typescript
 import {Context} from "flatend";